CARomein/PageXML_Entity_Recognition_Resolutions_Overijssel/README.md

 The format follows Transkribus conventions for custom attributes:
 - `offset`: Character position where entity begins (0-indexed)
 - `length`: Number of characters in the entity

-- `continued`: Whether the entity continues on the next line
+Multiple entities on the same line are separated by spaces in the custom attribute.

-Tagged files can be directly re-imported into Transkribus for further annotation, analysis, or export.
+Tagged files are modified in place and can be directly re-imported into Transkribus for further annotation, analysis, or export.

 ## Transkribus Integration